opencord/cord/docs/quickstart.md

 compute-node-1            running (libvirt)
 compute-node-2            not created (libvirt) compute-node-3            not created (libvirt)

+This environment represents multiple VMs.
+The VMs are all listed above with their current state.
+For more information about a specific VM, run `vagrant status NAME`.
 ```

 ### corddev VM

-The `corddev` VM is a development machine used by the `cord-in-a-box.sh` script to drive the
+The `corddev` VM is a development machine used by the `cord-in-a-box.sh` script
-installation.
-It downloads and builds Docker containers and publishes them
+to drive the installation.
+It downloads and builds Docker containers and
-to the virtal head node (see below).
-It then installs MaaS on the virtual head node (for bare-metal
+publishes them to the virtual head node (see below).
+It then installs MaaS on
-provisioning) and the ONOS, XOS, and OpenStack services in containers.
-This VM
+the virtual head node (for bare-metal provisioning) and the ONOS, XOS, and
-can be entered as follows:
+OpenStack services in containers.
+This VM can be entered as follows:

 ```
 $ ssh corddev
 ```

 The CORD build environment is located in `/cord/build` inside this VM.
 It is
-possible to manually run individual steps in the build process here if you wish; see
+possible to manually run individual steps in the build process here if you
-[quickstart_physical.md](./quickstart_physical.md) for more information on
+wish; see [quickstart_physical.md](./quickstart_physical.md) for more
-how to run build steps.
+information on how to run build steps.

 ### prod VM